grzegorz914/homebridge-tasmota-control/README.md

 4. Select Your accessory.
 5. Enter the Homebridge PIN or scan the QR code, this can be found in Homebridge UI or Homebridge logs.
 6. Complete the accessory setup.

-## Limitations
-* That maximum Services for 1 accessory is 100.
-If Services > 100, accessory stop responding.
-* To solved this problem the plugin couts the number of Services and not allow add more as 100.
-* If You have configured more as 100 Services some inputs or button will not be available in the Home app.
-* The Services in this accessory are:
-  * Outlets

 ## [What's New](https://github.com/grzegorz914/homebridge-tasmota-control/blob/master/CHANGELOG.md)